anime-kun32/AniTeams/README.md

 Welcome to AniTeams verison 2 !
-A modern anime streaming platform built with Next.js 15 and Tailwind CSS, featuring AniList integration, episode bookmarking, skip intro/outro functionality, and more.
+A modern anime streaming platform built with Next.js 15 and Tailwind CSS, featuring AniList integration, anime bookmarking, skip intro/outro functionality, and more.

 ## Features